 The first illustration below shows what happens when we’ve got two channels of a signal in phase.
 When both channels are in phase, we hear the sound at the same amplitude level at the same time in both ears.

-But if one side of the stereo signal is reversed, as shown in the second illustration, the signals will literally cancel each other out.
-In fact, if we were using a pure sine wave, combining both signals out of phase would result in absolutely nothing — silence — since the sounds would literally cancel each other out.
+But if one side of the stereo signal is reversed, as shown in the second illustration, the signals will cancel each other out.
+In fact, if we were using a pure sine wave, combining both signals out of phase would result in silence, since the sounds would literally cancel each other out.

 In the Studio

-Phase issues take on a far different magnitude in a recording situation, and can quickly become complicated.
-In most recording sessions, we’re dealing with multiple instruments and multiple microphones.
-As sound waves of different frequencies reach different microphones at different times, the potential for one microphone’s diaphragm to receive a positive phase while another receives a negative is greatly increased, and the relationship between all of these different waves’ phases can be somewhat unpredictable.
+When recording, phase issues can quickly become complicated, usually becoming a problem when more than one channel is used to record a single source, such as stereo miking a guitar, multi-miking a drum set, or using a microphone/DI combo for bass.
+As sound waves of different frequencies reach different microphones at different times, the potential for one mic to receive a positive phase while another receives a negative is greatly increased, and the relationship between all of these waves’ phases can be unpredictable.
 In fact, the more mics in play, the more inevitable some sort of phase issues become.

 When attempting to capture ambience, there's also a quick cheat: the 3:1 Rule of Mic Placement.
 Put simply, when using two microphones to record a source, try placing the second mic three times the distance from the first mic, as the first mic is from the source.
 So if the first mic is one foot from a source, the second mic should be placed three feet from the second mic.
 Using this simple 3:1 rule can minimize phase problems created by the time delay between mics.

-Of course, if the problem doesn’t show itself until you’re mixing down, it’s often possible to pull the tracks up in your DAW, zoom in close on their waveforms, and slightly nudge one track just a bit.
+Of course, if the problem doesn’t show itself until you’re mixing, it’s often possible to pull the tracks up in your DAW, zoom in close on their waveforms, and slightly nudge one track just a bit.
 You’d be amazed what a difference just moving a track by one or two milliseconds can make.
-There are also some very effective phase alignment plug-ins on the market that can really clean things up — and even serve as great creative tools — one of which is the Little Labs IBP Phase Alignment Tool Plug-In, available on the UAD Powered Plug-Ins platform.
+There are also some very effective phase alignment plug-ins on the market that can really clean things up — and even serve as great creative tools — one of which is the UAD Little Labs IBP Phase Alignment Tool Plug‑In.

 Sum It Up